Toni Šunjić: International career

-Šunjić was a member of Bosnia and Herzegovina under-21 team for several years.
+Šunjić represented Bosnia and Herzegovina at various youth levels.

-In August 2012, he received his first senior call-up, for a friendly game against Wales, and debuted in that game on 17 August.
+In August 2012, he received his first senior call up, for a friendly game against Wales, and debuted in that match on 15 August.

-In June 2014, Šunjić was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
-He made his tournament debut in the second group match against Nigeria on 22 June.
+In June 2014, Šunjić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+He made his tournament debut in the second group tie against Nigeria on 22 June.

 On 31 August 2017, in a 2018 FIFA World Cup qualifier against Cyprus, Šunjić scored his first senior international goal.

 He retired from international football on 24 June 2021.

+After retiring, Šunjić started playing futsal for HŠK Zrinjski Mostar.

 Personal life

-Šunjić has a daughter named Stefani with his long-time girlfriend Viktoria.
+Šunjić and his long-time girlfriend Viktoria have two daughters named Stefani and Kiara.